No-alcohol beer is having its moment

 Millward said DB saw low and no-alcohol beers as a competitive advantage.

-DB spent close to $3 million launching Heineken Zero in August.
+DB spent close to $3 million launching Heineken 0.0 in August.
 This summer will be the beer brand's first in the New Zealand market.
-Figures from the company show one in every 10 Heineken sold is either Heineken Zero or Heineken Light.
+Figures from the company show one in every 10 Heineken sold is either Heineken 0.0 or Heineken Light.

 "If you look globally, within two years, one in five beers sold will be low or no-alcohol, and there's no reason why New Zealand will be different," he said.